eformat/intra-pod-startup-sync/README.md

 creates an nginx container with content from GIT_SYNC_REPO

-better approach than mounting a github repo to a volume
+an alternate approach is to mount a github repo to a volume (no sync, credentials harder)

 ```
 oc volume rc --all --add --name=v1 \